kejodion/laracrud/readme.md

 ## Making Tweaks

-The package was designed to be extremely flexible and easily modifyable.
+The package was designed to be extremely flexible and modifiable.

 ### Extending Controllers